kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

       ....
     ```

-- **`credentialAuthority`**: Setting this attribute to 'false' will prevent this provider from authenticating any user.
+- **`credentialAuthority`**: Setting this to `false` prevents this provider from authenticating any user.
-- **`groupAuthority`**: Setting this attribute to false will prevent the `groups` from this provider from being added to each user.
+- **`groupAuthority`**: Setting this to `false` prevents groups from this provider from being added to user profiles.
-- **`groupPattern`**: Allows you to decorate with prefix or postfix all groups provided by this provider.
-See the example below
+- **`groupPattern`**: Allows you to decorate all groups from this provider with a prefix or suffix.
+See the example below.
-- **`claimAuthority`**: Setting this attribute to false will prevent the `claims` from this provider from being added to each user.
+- **`claimAuthority`**: Setting this to `false` prevents claims from this provider from being added to user profiles.
-- **`claimPattern`**: Allows you to decorate with prefix or postfix all claims provided by this provider.
-This apply only on first level, if the claim is itself a map.
+- **`claimPattern`**: Allows you to decorate all claims from this provider with a prefix or suffix.
+This applies only to the first level if the claim is itself a map.
-- **`nameAuthority`**: Setting this attribute to false will prevent the name from this provider from being added to each user.
+- **`nameAuthority`**: Setting this to `false` prevents the name from this provider from being added to user profiles.
-- **`emailAuthority`**: Setting this attribute to false will prevent `emails` from this provider from being added to each user.
+- **`emailAuthority`**: Setting this to `false` prevents emails from this provider from being added to user profiles.
-- **`critical`**: Defines the behavior of the chain if this provider is down or out of order (e.g., LDAP server is down).
+- **`critical`**: Defines behavior if this provider is down or unavailable (e.g., LDAP server is down).
-    - If true, then all authentication will fail.
+    - If `true`, all authentication will fail.
-    - If false, provider is skipped and authentication is performed as if ot was not existing.
+    - If `false`, the provider is skipped and authentication proceeds as if it didn't exist.
-- **`uidOffset`**: This will be added to the UID value if this provider is the authority for this user.
+- **`uidOffset`**: This value is added to the UID if this provider is the authority for the user.

-!!! notes
+!!! note

-    The properties are provided in the helm chart for documentation purpose.
-    As they match built-in values, the previous snippet is equivalent to
+    These properties are provided in the Helm chart for documentation purposes.
+Since they match built-in defaults, the previous snippet is equivalent to:

-    ```
+    ``` { .yaml .copy }
     merger:
       .....
       idProviders: